While both kitchen essentials, cast iron and stainless steel work best in different situations.

 While cast iron has unparalleled heat retention, it does take a while to heat up and cool down compared to stainless steel.
 Be sure to keep this fact in mind while comparing the two materials.

-Stainless steel cookware—also known as stainless clad cookware—is made by fusing layers of metal together.
-Most stainless clad pieces are either 3-ply or 5-ply—meaning they are constructed with either three or five layers of metal.
-At Made In, all of our cookware is constructed from 5-ply stainless steel for high quality performance.
+For example, all of our Stainless Clad Cookware is constructed from 5-ply stainless steel for high quality performance.
 Our chef partners find that the extra layers provide more protection from scorching and contribute to steady, consistent cooking at every temperature.

-Known for its versatility and non-reactive surface, stainless steel cookware is a favorite in both professional and home kitchens.
+Known for its versatility and unparalleled heat response and control, stainless steel cookware is a favorite in both professional and home kitchens.

 Versatility

-Stainless steel will not rust or bend with extensive use.
-Thus, the material is incredibly versatile in the kitchen, allowing cooks to choose from a range of recipes, including soups, sauces, fish, eggs, and more.
+Stainless steel will not rust or bend with extensive use, and is a nonreactive material.
+Thus, the material is incredibly versatile in the kitchen, allowing cooks to choose from a range of recipes, including those that use acidic ingredients.

 Heat Responsiveness

-Thanks to the construction of our Stainless Clad Collection, which layers five metals to borrow the heat control, speed, and precision of each, stainless steel responds to adjustment in heat incredibly quickly.
+Thanks to the construction of our Stainless Clad Collection, which layers five metals to borrow the heat control, speed, and precision of each, stainless steel responds to adjustment in heat incredibly quicklyโensuring you can transition seamlessly from high-heat searing to building a pan sauce over low without scorching any ingredients.

 Lightweight

-Stainless steel cookware is one of the more lightweight cookware options, offering easy maneuverability.
-This is an advantage when sauteeing, stir-frying, and other high-heat and -speed cooking operations, or for dishes that require transferring between stove, oven, and table.
+Any cookware used in restaurant kitchens demands lightweight maneuverabilityโand stainless steel fits the bill.
+This is an advantage when sautรฉing, stir-frying, and other high-heat or high-speed cooking operations, or for dishes that require transferring between stove, oven, and table.

 While stainless steel is known for its versatility and low maintenance performance, there are some considerations to keep in mind while shopping for the best fit for your kitchen.

-Stainless steel is not non stick, so cooks must be acutely aware of the ingredients, fat, and temperature they’re cooking with.
+Stainless steel is not non stick, so cooks must be acutely aware of the ingredients, fat, and temperature theyโre cooking with.
 Otherwise, food will likely stick to its surface and be difficult to remove.
-While this can be mitigated by cooking with oil and preheating your pan, it’s a factor to take into consideration while shopping.
+While this can be mitigated by knowing how to successfully cook with stainless steel (i.e. cooking with oil, tempering your food, and preheating your pan), itโs a factor to take into consideration while shopping.

 Heat Responsiveness

-While stainless steel does heat up faster than cast iron, its speed may surprise unsuspecting cooks used to dealing with slow, low-quality cookware.
+While stainless steel does heat up faster than cast iron, its speed may surprise unsuspecting cooks used to dealing with slow heating, lower-quality cookware.
 A word of caution: Cranking the heat and leaving a pan unattended to speed up heating is the fastest way to guarantee burnt pans and ingredients.
+Always keep an eye on pans on the burner, and start slow and work your way up to a higher tempโit's easy to get more of a sear on your ingredients, but impossible to un-burn them.

-While cast iron and stainless steel cookware perform best in different situations, both are excellent additions to your kitchen.
-Cast iron is known to shine while searing meat at high temps and transitioning seamlessly from stovetop to oven.
-However, stainless steel is known for its versatility and easy maneuverability.
+Cast iron is known to shine while searing meat at high temps and transitioning seamlessly from stovetop to oven, while stainless steel is known for its versatility and easy maneuverability.
 For a team of tools that can do it all, pair cast iron and stainless steel together.

-Cast iron and stainless steel are both highly durable tools that last for years if properly taken care of.
-Home cooks and professional chefs alike use both types of cookware to create culinary masterpieces.
+Cast iron and stainless steel are both highly durable tools that last for years when properly taken care of, and can be used by home and professional chefs alike to create any number of culinary masterpieces.

-If you're interested in adding a new stainless steel or cast iron piece to your kitchen, we recommend taking a look at our collections—Our induction-compatible enameled cast iron pieces are hand-finished by expert craftsmen in France, while our award-winning stainless clad collection is optimized for induction and oven safe up to 800F.
+If you're interested in adding a new stainless steel or cast iron piece to your kitchen, we recommend taking a look at our collectionsโeach piece in our induction-compatible Enameled Cast Iron Collection are hand-finished by expert craftsmen in France, while our award-winning Stainless Clad Collection is manufactured by multigenerational Italian artisans and is optimized for induction and oven safe up to 800F.